|

 Dear Mother -

-I am doing here & how enjoying myself.
-We just finished the business
+to know what I am doing here & how enjoying myself.
+We just finished

-there.
-From there we go to New York to see the Yale-Princeton game.
-The
+- who lives there.
+From there we go to New York to see the Yale-Princeton

-Faculty very willingly excused those of us to attend the convention, so
+game.
+The Faculty very willingly excused those of us to attend the convention,

-we lose nothing in our studies.
-Just why they seem to willing to
+so we lose nothing in our studies.
+Just why they seem to willing

 think it politic so to do.

-looks at least the business portion of the town cant, for the streets are
+with Chicago in looks at least the business portion of the town cant, for

-quite narrow & I have as yet seen no such magnificent business structures
+the streets are quite narrow & I have as yet seen no such magnificent

-fully made up in style & beauty (among the ladies) whatever the city
+an audience which fully made up in style & beauty (among the ladies)

 With love to all